trngt/welcome/README.md

 ## Project samples
 Here are a few of my projects.
-For many of my projects, creating detailed, but clear figures are important.
+For my work, it is important to create detailed, but clear figures.

 ### [Temporal deconvolution for cell cycle chromatin analysis](https://github.com/HarteminkLab/cell-cycle-deconv/)
 A framework for deconvolving the cell cycle chromatin.